jysru/tensorflow_cvnn/README.md

 # tensorflow_cvnn

-Very rough implementation of Complex-Valued Neural Networks in Tensorflow/Keras
+Very rough start of implementation of Complex-Valued Neural Networks in Tensorflow/Keras

 ## Installation